Learn about Debate and Public Advocacy!

 Meet Your Academic Leader

 Justin Green currently serves as the Head Coach for the Wake Forest Debate team and Professor of the Practice in Communication Studies.
-A secondary teacher by training and a debate and speaking coach by practice, Justin has combined these efforts to lead several workshops to students and teachers ranging from grades 3-16.
-He has coached American Debate Association and Cross Examination Debate Association National Champions as well as three-time back-to-back champions of the ACC.
+A secondary teacher by training and a debate and speaking coach by practice, Justin has combined these efforts to lead several workshops for students and teachers ranging from grades 3-16.
+He has coached the American Debate Association and Cross-Examination Debate Association National Champions as well as the four-time champion coach of the ACC.
 He is known for immense energy and an active classroom where students do more talking than “being quiet”.
 A graduate of Wake Forest University, Justin is excited to extend the campus to new guests each summer.